|The effects of brefnish|

 Kendrick's first bar while processing the Taxi theme is funny: "This beat makes me feel very, very depressed," which ABC network execs must have also said during the opening credits when they first screened the Taxi pilot.
 He continues with "Very depressed/But nonetheless/I still kick it like Mr. Miyagi/I'm probably the best."
 Nah, you are the best, K.Dot.

-The Touchdown version of the Taxi theme turns up again in "Angela's Sister," a 2012 track by South Bronx rapper The Kid Daytona.
+The Touchdown version of the Taxi theme surfaces again in "Angela's Sister," a 2012 track by South Bronx rapper The Kid Daytona.
 The title is most likely a reference to Run's House reality show star Vanessa Simmons, one of Reverend Run's daughters and older sister to Angela Simmons.
 "Angela's Sister" chronicles a typical day in the life of The Kid Daytona, whose day begins with his arduous attempt to hail a cab.
 Seventeen years after the racist drivers in "Cab Fare," nothing's changed.

 The late Jerry Goldsmith once said, "If our music survives, which I have no doubt it will, then it will because it is good."
 Hip-hop and R&B musicians keep that music alive and spread the word about how good it is by sampling or covering it like they've done with the Taxi theme.
 A great result of those samples of "Angela" is when they get new generations of listeners to discover the rest of James' musicography, which is entertainingly summarized by Rhodes Scholar.
 An even greater result is when those samples get them to seek out and appreciate the overlooked TV classic that is Taxi.